Katie Elmore Mota

 Kathy Le Backes

 VICE PRESIDENT, reSEARCH & DEVELOPMENT

-Kathy has been working with TV and film writers on social issues since 2006 and has worked closely with writers and producers from shows such as Grey's Anatomy, Breaking Bad, Law & Order: Special Victims Unit, Desperate Housewives, CSI, and ER that span all broadcast and cable networks including HBO, AMC, Disney, Showtime and A&E. She is passionate about promoting social change through entertainment and new media.
+Kathy is passionate about promoting social change through entertainment and new media.
+She has been working with TV and film writers on social change issues for over a decade, and has worked closely with writers and producers from shows such as Grey's Anatomy, Breaking Bad, Law & Order: Special Victims Unit, Desperate Housewives, CSI, and ER that span all broadcast and cable networks including HBO, AMC, Disney, Showtime and A&E.

 Prior to joining Wise Entertainment, Kathy served as the Digital Campaign Manager for the Entertainment Industry Foundation's Stand Up To Cancer program.
 In that role, she oversaw, produced and executed multi-platform digital and social media campaigns to help raise cancer awareness and to help raise millions of dollars for collaborative cancer research.
 In addition to producing campaigns and behind-the-scenes videos for the 2012 Stand Up To Cancer national telecast, she also ran digital philanthropy campaigns for brands such as Lucasfilm, Major League Baseball, Safeway and MasterCard.